docker-archive/deploykit/docs/plugins/README.md

 Multiple _InfraKit_ plugins are typically used together to support a declared configuration.
 These plugins discover each other by looking for socket files in a common plugin directory, and communicate via HTTP.

+InfraKit stores a number of files (for configurations, plugin socket files, etc.) in a directory tree.
+Typically the environment variable `INFRAKIT_HOME` designates where the directory is.
+It is typically `~/.infrakit`.
-The default plugin directory is `~/.infrakit/plugins`, and can be overridden with the environment variable `INFRAKIT_PLUGINS_DIR`.
+For plugin discovery, the default directory is `~/.infrakit/plugins`, and can be overridden with the environment variable `INFRAKIT_PLUGINS_DIR`.
+This is the directory where the unix sockets are found.
+The name of a socket file corresponds to the name the plugin is referenced throughout the system.
+For example, a

 Note that multiple instances of a plugin may run, provided they have different names for discovery.
 This may be useful, for example, if a plugin can be configured to behave differently.
 For example: